allegheny-cis-curriculum-assessment/data-structures-assessment-one-starter/README.md

 ## 🌟 Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this assessment."

-Note: You must retype the sentence here in order to digitally sign your pledge.
+TODO: You must retype the sentence here in order to digitally sign your pledge.

-"I adhered to the Allegheny College Honor Code while completing this assessment."

 **IMPORTANT:** If you do not type the required sentence then the course instructor will not know that you adhered to the Allegheny College Honor Code